"If you can dream it, you can do it." -- Walt Disney

 The ability to put our imaginations to use in decision-making is something almost all of us are born with, but eventually, without enough practice, too many of us forget.
 We begin to make big decisions without even looking to our mind's eye for a vision of who we want to be and what future a decision promises for us.

-Here are five creative approaches to decision-making I've enjoyed using in the past to conjure a little imagination in making better decisions.
+Here are three creative approaches to decision-making I've enjoyed using in the past to conjure a little imagination in making better decisions.

 The Ancient Child